avibpatel/domainsGraph/README.md

 - Download Domains.py and copy it into your new folder

 #### Step 2:
-- Obtain the sequence of your protein of interest and save it as TBP.seq.
+- Obtain the sequence of your protein of interest and save it as [TBP.seq] (https://github.com/avibpatel/domainsGraph/blob/master/TBP/TBP.seq).
     - You can obtain this by searching uniprot (https://www.uniprot.org/uniprot/P20226)

 #### Step 3: